dataninja-python/iGarageSale/README.md

 * Malik = willingness to help resolve ES5-ES6 conversion issue
 * Unsplash = images
 * Udemy = course

+## Stretch Goals With More Time
+* allow people to make an offer above or below the purchase price
+* allow price to move over time
+* encrypt password with bcrypt pre putting it in the db
+* add misc category
+* layout products better

 ### Action Items
 [x] set up github